sergiishevchenko/sergiishevchenko/README.md

 ### Sergey is here 👋
 ---
-**I am a Backend Developer** with fundamental understanding of **Frontend** technologies.
+**I am a Backend Developer** with fundamental knowledge of **Frontend** technologies.
 Outstanding communication skills and ability to communicate effectively with internal customers.
 Self-motivated, with the ability to work independently as well as part of a team.
 Fluent in **Russian** with a good command of **English** and **Ukrainian**.

 **I use such Languages and Tools:**